Community connections

 Fostering healthy communities

-Meals on Wheels SA offers more than just meals, focusing on enhancing wellbeing, independence, and social connections for older individuals in South Australia.
-Through the Commonwealth Home Support Program, they provide support to reduce isolation and loneliness, helping those who have had a My Aged Care assessment.
+Meals on Wheels SA offers more than just meal delivery, focusing on enhancing wellbeing, independence, and social engagement with older individuals in South Australia.
+Through the Commonwealth Home Support Program, activities provide support to reduce isolation and loneliness, helping those who have had a My Aged Care assessment.

 Our services